Paperdolls made by children in Religious Education

 In this beautiful ritual, we welcome, affirm and celebrate the light in a child while pledging as a congregation to partner with and support parents and family in the child’s spiritual upbringing.

-Other events such as: marching in the Madison Pride Parade, going to local sporting events, hiking and canoe adventures, preparing breakfast at a homeless shelter, Johnson Street Performing Arts Solon, Earth Day volunteer park clean-up, collecting food at the Farmer’s Market for food pantries, etc.
+Other events such as: marching in the Madison Pride Parade, going to local sporting events, hiking and canoe adventures, preparing breakfast at a homeless shelter, Johnson Street Performing Arts Salon, Earth Day volunteer park clean-up, collecting food at the Farmer’s Market for food pantries, etc.

 Other Programs